 - Glass Jars with Lids for Storage- As noted above, when working with essential oils, you will want to store your body butter in a glass container, not plastic

 How to Make Homemade Whipped Body Butter

 Start by adding 2 parts Shea Butter and 1 part Coconut Oil in a glass mixing bowl.
 I made smaller batches with 1/4 cup Shea butter and 2 Tablespoons Coconut Oil, however, you can certainly double the recipe if you want more.

 Melt the Shea Butter and Coconut Oil by microwaving it (on high) in 30 second increments; giving it a little stir each time.
-Once you notice things starting to melt, keep an eye on it, as you only want to heat it until it’s just melted.
+Once you notice things start to melt, keep an eye on it, as you only want to heat it until just melted.

 Remove the bowl from the microwave (remember it’s hot, so use caution), and add in 1 part almond oil (2 Tablespoons if you’re following the amounts listed above).